Why can’t I search for words in a PDF? – an optimized guide

 Cloud CAD

-How can I search for words in a PDF?
+Reasons why you cannot search for words in a PDF

 File management with searchit